 One cup of pumpkin provides over 200% of your daily recommended allowance of vitamin A.

-β-carotene along with vitamin C can help support your eye function and vision.
-Research shows that consuming adequate amounts of these nutrients can prevent age-related macular degeneration as we age.
+β-carotene along with vitamin C help support eye function and vision.
+Consuming adequate amounts of these nutrients can prevent age-related macular degeneration as we age.

 Pumpkin and GI Support

-Eating more pumpkin is also beneficial for your gut.
-This is because pumpkin puree provides soluble fiber which can help prevent constipation and diarrhea.
+Pumpkin also affects gut function.
+This is because pumpkin, including canned pumpkin puree contains soluble fiber which can prevent constipation and diarrhea.

 The inulin-rich fibers in pumpkin puree are also known to make beneficial changes to your gut microbiota.
 Your gut microbiota is a collection of all the bacteria that live in your gastrointestinal tract.